Led Zeppelin: Artistry

 Led Zeppelin have been widely viewed as a hard rock band, although Christgau regarded them as art rock as well.
 According to popular music scholar Reebee Garofalo, "because hip critics could not find a constructive way of positioning themselves in relation to Led Zeppelin's ultra-macho presentation, they were excluded from the art rock category despite their broad range of influences."
-Christgau wrote in 1972, the band could be considered art rock because they "relate to rock and roll not organically but intellectually", idealizing the "amplified beat" as "a kind of formal challenge".
+Christgau wrote in 1972, the band could be considered art rock because they "relate to rock and roll not organically but intellectually", idealising the "amplified beat" as "a kind of formal challenge".
 Unlike their contemporaries in Jethro Tull and Yes, who use "the physical compulsion of beat and volume to involve the mind", Led Zeppelin "make body music of an oddly cerebral cast, arousing aggression rather than sexuality."
 As such, along with other second-generation English hard rock bands like Black Sabbath and Mott the Hoople, they can attract both intellectuals and working-class youths in "a strange potential double audience."
 Years later, In Through the Out Door's "tuneful synthesizer pomp" further confirmed for Christgau they were an art rock band.

-Page stated that he wanted Led Zeppelin to produce music that had "light and shade".
+Page stated that he wanted Led Zeppelin to produce music that had "light and shade", and held the belief that instrumentation could be used to "set the scene."
 This began to be more clearly realised beginning with Led Zeppelin III, which made greater use of acoustic instruments.
 This approach has been seen as exemplified in the fourth album, particularly on "Stairway to Heaven", which begins with acoustic guitar and recorder and ends with drums and heavy electric sounds.
+Page was quoted saying, "The music is lyrical without lyrics.
+The lyrics are telling a story and they're conveying a situation or a person or a reflection or an observation, and the construction of the music I felt was doing the same sort of thing.
+It was lyrical in the way it was being played."
 Towards the end of their recording career, they moved to a more mellow and progressive sound, dominated by Jones' keyboard motifs.
 They also increasingly made use of various layering and production techniques, including multi-tracking and overdubbed guitar parts.
 Their emphasis on the sense of dynamics and ensemble arrangement has been seen as producing an individualistic style that transcends any single music genre.
 Ian Peddie argues that they were "... loud, powerful and often heavy, but their music was also humorous, self-reflective and extremely subtle".
+Page stated that the band's albums were intended to be taken as a whole.
+He was quoted saying, "We were crafting albums for the album market.
+It was important, I felt, to have the flow and the rise and fall of the music and the contrast, so that each song would have more impact against the other."